roxoho/AI-Support-Ecommerce-Chatbot/README.md

 This project involves creating an AI-based support chatbot for an e-commerce website.
 The chatbot is designed to assist users by answering their queries and providing suggestions for common questions.

 ### Key Features
-The chatbot is capable of answering a variety of common customer queries, such as:
+The chatbot is capable of answering a variety of common customer queries, for example:

 - **Return policy**
 - **Shipping options**